userguide-galaxea/Product_User_Guide/docs/en/Guide/R1/R1_Step_by_Step_Guide.md

 ![3.2_power_on](assets/3.2_power_on.png)

-If the robot has battery inside the chassis, you can turn on the power button as the above said, skip 3.2.1 and 3.2.2 and go to [3.3 Connecting to R1](#33-connecting-to-r1).
+If the robot has battery inside the chassis, you can turn on the power button as the above said, skip 3.2.1 and 3.2.2 and go to [4.Connecting to R1](#4-connecting-to-r1).

 #### 3.2.1 Charging